beast-dev/doc/tutorials/bets/bets_tutorial.md

 If you use BETS to test for temporal signal in your data set, we would appreciate citing the following paper:

 S. Duchene, P. Lemey, T. Stadler, S. Y. W. Ho, D. A. Duchene, V. Dhanasekaran, G. Baele (2020) Bayesian evaluation of temporal signal in measurably evolving populations.
-Submitted.
-[ArXiv version](https://arxiv.org/abs/2002.00245)
+Submitted. [bioRxiv version](https://www.biorxiv.org/content/10.1101/810697v1)

 ## References